 - See a doctor.
 One of the biggest mistakes people make after an injury is failing to get immediate medical treatment.
 This places your health at risk, and it sends a signal to the at-fault party’s lawyer and insurance company that you weren't seriously hurt in the fall.
 It’s always better to be safe than sorry, so never put off going to the doctor after a sudden injury.

 - Call an attorney.
-The easiest way to protect your rights is to speak to our experienced car accident law firm as soon as possible.
+The easiest way to protect your rights is to speak to our experienced Seminole slip and fall lawyer as soon as possible.
 We can take over the legal aspects of the claim and prevent you from making mistakes—such as posting about the accident on social media or giving a statement to an insurance company.

 If you suffered a serious accident, attorney Paul Cavonis will fight for you while you focus on healing.
 We answer all of your questions and advise you on your options, helping you get the compensation you need to recover.
 Simply fill out the quick contact form on this page to set up a consultation.